RandyBrilliant/travel-marketplace-backend/ADMIN_ENDPOINTS.md

 - `bank_account_name` (optional, string): Account holder name (max 255 chars)
 - `bank_account_number` (optional, string): Bank account number (max 100 chars)

+**User Creation Fields (when `user` is not provided):**
+- `email` (required if creating user, string): Email address for the new user (must be unique)
+- `password` (required if creating user, string): Password for the new user (must meet Django's password validation)
+- `phone_number` (optional, string): Phone number for the user account (max 20 chars)

 **Read-only Fields (auto-set):**
 - `group_root`: Automatically set based on sponsor hierarchy
 - `direct_downline_count`: Count of direct downlines

 **Validation Rules:**
-- User must exist and have `RESELLER` role
-- User must not already have a reseller profile (OneToOne relationship)
+- If `user` is provided: User must exist and have `RESELLER` role, and must not already have a reseller profile
+- If `user` is not provided: `email` and `password` are required to create a new user
+- Password must meet Django's password validation requirements
+- Email must be unique
 - `referral_code` must be unique (auto-generated if not provided)
 - `sponsor` must be a valid reseller profile ID if provided
 - Status must be one of: `PENDING`, `ACTIVE`, `SUSPENDED`